Children aged 1 to 4 should have limited fats, spreads and oils.

 Limit mayonnaise, coleslaw and salad dressings as they also contain oil.

-Limit some frozen foods
+Limit some frozen and processed foods

-Limit 'treat' foods
+Limit treat foods

 These include: